jozsefszalma/MeloTTS-Docker-API-Server/README.md

 ### Model Timeout (Optional)

-The memory consumed by the model can be freed up periodically by adding MODEL_IDLE_TIMEOUT environment variable and setting it in seconds.
+To manage memory usage, you can set an idle timeout for the model with the MODEL_IDLE_TIMEOUT environment variable.
+This option specifies the number of seconds the model remains in memory without activity before being unloaded.
+By default, the value is set to -1, meaning the model will stay loaded indefinitely.

-This environment variable defaults to -1; this keeps the model in memory indefinitely.
+Example setting:

     -e MODEL_IDLE_TIMEOUT=600 (keeps model in memory for 10 minutes)